 This time of year, many people will carve pumpkins for Hallowe’en.
 But unfortunately, after the outside is carved, most of the time people throw the inside away.
 And that’s a shame, because the “meat” and seeds of the pumpkin are delicious and have some great health benefits.

 Pumpkin meat is very high in carotenoids, which are what give pumpkins their orange color.
 Carotenoids are really good at neutralizing free radicals—nasty molecules that can attack cell membranes and leave the cells vulnerable to damage.

 Pumpkins are also high in lutein and zeaxanthin, which scavenge free radicals in the lens of the eye.
 Therefore, they may help prevent the formation of cataracts and reduce the risk of macular degeneration, a serious eye problem than usually results in blindness.
 Pumpkins also have a lot of common nutrients, like iron, calcium, zinc, and fiber.

-Pumpkin seeds, also called pepitas, are very high in protein: one ounce of seeds provides about seven grams of protein.
+Pumpkin seeds, also called pepitas, are very high in protein.
+One ounce of seeds provides about seven grams of protein.
 They also contain copper, iron, magnesium, manganese, phosphorus, and are one of the highest plant sources of zinc.

 The healthiest way to enjoy pumpkin seeds is to eat them raw after soaking and drying them.
 Once you’ve removed the seeds from your pumpkin, first wash in cool water to remove any pumpkin residue, then soak them in a bowl of purified, salted water for 8 hours to remove any enzyme inhibitors that could upset your stomach.